 - Save menu.

-Clearly arranged web pages and menus are factors for an excellent navigation and overall user experience.
+Well-arranged web pages and menus are factors for excellent navigation and overall UX.

 11. Configure the General Settings